ERA-2022/PerSeO/README.md

     * Design name
     * Variable name or name of the array where are the dimensions
     * Units (about of distance)
-    * Maximum values that can vary the optimizator
+    * Maximum values that can vary the optimization
-    * Minimum values that can vary the optimizator
+    * Minimum values that can vary the optimization
     * Nominals or default values of design
-    * Number of iteratios
+    * Number of iterations
     * Number of particles
     * Number of branches  <!-- Posiblemente se elimine -->
-    * Description about of simulation and relevant information
+    * Description of simulation and relevant information
-    * Reports what do you need for the fitness function
+    * Reports what you need for the fitness function

-    This informatión will be use as parameters for initialize the optimizator with a method that later view.
+    This information will be used as parameters for initializing the optimization with a later view method.
 Follow the next example:
     ```
     exe = "C:/Program Files/AnsysEM/AnsysEM19.0/Win64/ansysedt.exe"
     save = "C:/Users/Astrolab/Documents/Ansoft/"